We need one another when we mourn and would be comforted.

 All our lives we are in need, and others are in need of us.

-We offer a three-fold, team-based approach to pastoral care, building on the interchange of friendship and the overall support of a caring congregation.
-If you are in a place in your life where you feel the need of a little extra support, please feel welcome to contact us by one of these routes:
+We offer a team-based approach to pastoral care, building on the interchange of friendship and the overall support of a caring congregation.
+If you are in a place in your life where you feel the need of a little extra support, please feel welcome to contact us through the church office at email@example.com.

 Pastoral Associates are trained volunteers who strive to be a listening ear for members of the congregation and their families in times of need and challenge, including those of a chronic or long-term nature.
-Working in close relationship with the minister, Pastoral Associates also maintain connection with members who are home bound or in assisted living, as well as those who are in the hospital or hospice.
+Working in close relationship with the minister, Pastoral Associates also maintain connection with members who are homebound or in assisted living, as well as those who are in the hospital or hospice.
 Pastoral Associates provide active listening and support in a confidential manner, which can be a source of strength and empowerment.
-The Pastoral Associates work in close consultation with the minister.

 If you feel you could benefit from Pastoral Associate assistance, contact the minister at firstname.lastname@example.org.

-Members and their families are welcome to contact our minister for short-term pastoral counseling on a totally confidential basis.
-Examples of matters you might choose to share with the minister are grief and change, retirement, relationship crises, job loss, medical or family concerns or end of life issues.
+Members and their families are welcome to contact our minister for short-term pastoral counseling on a confidential basis.
+Examples of matters you might choose to share with the minister are grief and change, retirement, relationship crises, job loss, medical or family concerns, or end of life situations, as well as matters of celebration and joy.
 Contact our minister at firstname.lastname@example.org.

 Help your church be there for you in times of crisis or life transition.
-Complete the Life Transition Form below, as little or as much as you feel comfortable.
+Complete the Life Transition Form with as little or as much information as you feel comfortable.
 It will be sent to the Minister to be held in complete confidence until needed.